harrisonwellss/consul/website/source/docs/agent/config_entries.html.md

 * `Name` - Set to the name of the service being configured.

 * `Protocol` - Sets the protocol of the service.
-This is used by Connect proxies for things like observability features.
+This is used by Connect proxies for observability features.

 ## Bootstrapping